Choretly/Choretly/README.md

 * Registration for customer
 * Registration for contractor
-* Swiping Leftjobs from list view to send invoice or process payment with customer
+* Swiping Left jobs from list view to send invoice or process payment with customer
 * Swiping Right to archieve the job
 * Having rating for customer and worker
 * Communication between customer and worker through app